osquery/foundation/docs/office-hours/20200414_meeting_notes.md

 and there's been some discussion about whether the statements are needed.

-Some discussion about this, is that there's general hesitency.
+Some discussion about this, is that there's general hesitancy.
 This is probably stemming from queries being very large, and that it should be already available to the server.
 This can increase log storage, and network requirements.